ph-castle/apples2oranges/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an instruction on how to get started fast!

+You need to have premium spotify account to have access to music player.
+Also create your developer account here @[https://developer.spotify.com/dashboard/applications](HERE!) and create an app for this project to get client id & client secret

 * npm
   ```sh
   npm install npm@latest -g